coralproject/ask-docs/docs_dir/sponge/index.md

 ```
 GetData(string, *Options) ([]map[string]interface{}, error)
 ```
-Returns all the data (query by options in Options) in the format []map[string]interface{}
+Returns all the data (query by options in Options) in the format `[]map[string]interface{}`

 #### func IsWebService
 ```
 IsWebService() bool
 ```
-Returns true if the implementation of sourcer is a web service.
+Returns true if the implementation of Sourcer is a web service.

 #### func New
 ```
 func New(d string) (Sourcer, error)
 ```
-Depending on the parameter, it returns a structure with the connection to the external source that implements the interface Sourcer.
+Returns a structure with the connection to the external source that implements the interface Sourcer.

 #### func GetEntities
 ```
 func GetEntities() ([]string, error)
 ```
-Gets all the entities' names from the source
+Gets all of the entity names from the external data source.

 #### func GetforeignEntity
 ```
 func GetForeignEntity(name string) string
 ```
-Gets the foreign entity's name for the Coral collection.
+Gets a single foreign entity's name.

 ### mySQL driver